sh33ner/sh33ner.github.io/_posts/2024-04-01-deployments1.md

 layout: post
 title: What is a successful deployment?
 ---
 If you are an organization on AEM as a Cloud Service there are some key distinctions about deployments that need to be carefully considered.
 Instead of running as monolithic VMs, AEM as a Cloud Service builds immutable images that can be deployed instantly to auto-scale and self-heal.
 This means a code deployment is building images, not deploying packages one after another.
-That means that if you deploy to production, you can't just uninstall a package or go to a previous version of a package on every instance.
+That means that if you deploy non-working code to production, you can't just uninstall a package or go to a previous version of a package on every instance.
 You need the last successfully deployed code to be running.

 If you think about this, it should get you to raise a number of questions that I'm going to explore in this and future posts.